 Set up visitor management for your office

-Configure your visitor management workflows, visitor types, and iPad kiosks
+Configure your visitor management workflows, visitor types, iPad kiosks, and more

 Creating visitor types

 Visitor types are used to create specific processes for different types of people that come into your office.
-Some examples of different visitor personas are:
+Some examples of different visitor types are:

 - General visitors